ISISNeutronMuon/quickBayes/docs/source/install.rst

 Installation
 ------------

-The quickBayes package is easy to install using code:`pip`.
+The quickBayes package is easy to install using :code:`pip`.
 The library is available on `PyPi <https://pypi.org/project/quickBayes/#description/>`_ and can be installed with pip:

 .. code-block:: python